ndejong/pfsense_fauxapi/README.md

 Refer to the published package [`SHA256SUMS`](https://github.com/ndejong/pfsense_fauxapi/blob/master/package/SHA256SUMS)

-**Hint:** if not already, consider installing the `jq` tool on your local machine (not pfSense host) to pipe and manage outputs from FauxAPI - https://stedolan.github.io/jq/
+**Hint:** if not already, consider installing the `jq` tool on your local machine (not pfSense host) to pipe and manage JSON outputs from FauxAPI - https://stedolan.github.io/jq/

 ## Client libraries